 12. CORPORATE GOVERNANCE

 The Board of the Bank is committed to adapt Corporate Governance practices in letterand spirit.
 The Bank has adopted well documented system and practice on CorporateGovernance.

 The Board of Directors places on record its gratitude to the Government of IndiaReserve Bank of India and the Securities and Exchange Board of India for their valuableguidance and support.
 The Board acknowledges with gratitude the unstinted support andfaith of its customers and shareholders.
-The Board wishes to place on record itsappreciation of the dedicated services and contribution made by members of staff for theoverall performance of the Bank.
+The Board wishes to place on record itsappreciation of the dedicated services and contribution made by members of staff.

 | ||For and on behalf of the Board of Directors |

 | ||Sd/- |